Ruliff Stephen Holway

-Ruliff Stephen Holway (or Ruliff S. Holway; 4 May 1857 - 2 December 1927) was a professor of geography at the University of California, Berkeley between 1904 and 1923.
+Ruliff Stephen Holway (or Ruliff S. Holway; 4 May 1857 – 2 December 1927) was a professor of geography at the University of California, Berkeley, between 1904 and 1923.

-He was interested in the relations between humans and geography.

 Life

 Ruliff Stephen Holway was born on 8 May 1857 in Hesper Township, Winneshiek County, Iowa.

 His parents were George Newell Holway and Amy Maria Ellison.

-Holway studied at a normal school.
+He studied at a normal school.

 In 1877 he married Florence L. Conger in Winneshiek County, Iowa.

-Holway spent several years teaching in high schools and the San Jose Normal School in California.
+Holway spent several years teaching in high schools and the California State Normal School (now San Jose State University) in San Jose.

 He married Mary Gordon in 1883 in San Francisco, California.

 He became interested in geography during a summer course taught by William Morris Davis at Harvard University, and may well have been influenced by Davis's interest in environmentalism.

 He went back to study at Stanford University and then to the University of California, where he earned a master's degree in 1904.

 He was immediately appointed assistant professor of physiography at the University of California at Berkeley.

 Holway succeeded George Davidson as professor of geography at Berkeley in 1905, and headed the department until he in turn retired in 1923.

 The curriculum under Holway included physiography, meteorology, oceanography, mapping and commercial geography.

 Holway taught various courses that dealt with relations between humans and geography that reflected conventional views of his day.

 "General Physical Geography" covered "Land forms, climatology, oceanography, and planetary relations, and their effect upon human affairs".

 "Geographical Influences in the Western United States" covered "The geographic conditions which have influenced the exploration and early settlement of the west and the present effect of physical factors on the life of the people".